 Breck Parkman was born and raised in the South, but since 1971, California has been his home.
 An award-winning archaeologist with over 30 years of professional experience, Breck is also a writer, photographer, and avid world traveler.
-Currently, he lives in the hills overlooking the famed Valley of the Moon in Sonoma County with his wife, Diane Askew, a professional photographer originally from England, their son, Jon Aidan, and the family’s two best friends, Yogi Bear and Yukon the Dog.
+Currently, he lives with his son in the hills overlooking the famed Valley of the Moon in Sonoma County.

 A long time employee of California State Parks, Breck serves as a Senior State Archaeologist.
-He is assigned to the Diablo Vista, Marin, and Russian River Districts.
-The several dozen State Parks that Breck works in are centered about San Francisco Bay.
+He is assigned to the Bay Area and Sonoma-Mendocino Coast Districts.
+The several dozen State Parks that Breck works in are centered about San Francisco Bay and on California’s North Coast.
 Since this is considered by many to be one of the most beautiful areas in the world, Breck is very happy to work there.
 His office is located across the road from General Mariano Vallejo’s Petaluma Adobe, a National Landmark constructed in the mid-1830s during the Mexican Republic Era.